Treatment Options For Ligament, Tendon, And Muscle Injuries

 Ligaments, tendons, and muscles do the lion’s share of the work of moving our bodies, day in and day out.
 They absorb the strains that we throw at them, help us get from point A to point B, and provide a core element of our body’s strength.
 Yet, they are often not well-understood by the average person.
 All too often, the people who become most familiar with ligaments, tendons, and muscles, aside from medical professionals, are athletes.
 That’s because of devastating ligament, tendon, and muscle injuries that can occur, ending their professional careers in some cases.

 Table of Contents

 For average people, a soft-tissue injury of this type is unlikely to end your career, but it can cause serious pain, health issues, and be extremely disruptive, to say the least.
 Over time, untreated or recurring muscle injuries can have lasting effects on mobility, flexibility, strength, and physical and mental health.
 But what are the treatment options for these kinds of injuries?
 How do they compare to one another, and when might one be warranted over another?
 We’ll answer those questions below in our quick guide to treatment options for ligament, tendon, and muscle injuries!

 First, it’s useful to understand the basics of ligament, tendon, and muscle anatomy.
-People often confuse the three, or are unsure how they work together in the body.
+People often confuse the three or are unsure of how they work together in the body.
 All three are distinctly different, though made of similar soft tissues and materials.
-Muscles, the most familiar, extend and contract to allow for exerting force and motion within the body.
+Muscles, the most familiar, extend and contract to exert force and motion within the body.
 Tendons link muscles to bones, the primary hard tissues that make up our skeletal system.
 They can also link muscles to some other structures in the body, such as the eyes.
-Ligaments, on the other hand, link bones to bones, and help to stabilize the joints of the body.
+On the other hand, ligaments link bones to bones and help to stabilize the joints of the body.

 Who Gets Soft-Tissue Injuries?